-The following table sets forth (1) receipts from the net Sales Tax collection for State's 2008-09 fiscal year, (2) receipts from the 1% Sales Tax receipts for the State's 2008-09 fiscal year, (3) estimated maximum annual debt service on Bonds Outstanding as of the date hereof and (4) resulting debt service coverage.
+The following table sets forth (1) receipts from the net Sales Tax collection for State's 2008-09 fiscal year, (2) receipts from the 1% Sales Tax receipts for the State's 2008-09 fiscal year, (3) estimated maximum annual debt service on Outstanding Bonds of the Corporation following the Conversion Date and (4) resulting debt service coverage.
 There can be no assurance that actual Sales Tax collections will not be less than the amounts estimated for the 2008-09 fiscal year or that future debt service requirements will not exceed those shown, as a result of numerous factors affecting Sales Tax collections and the level of interest rates that cannot be predicted at this time.